Posted on 04 Sep 2013 13:43

 By Eric Troy

 It is commonly believed that hernias are caused by a single bout of heavy lifting.
 Certainly, many people have felt the first symptoms of a hernia as they lift something heavy, such as on a construction job or just around the house.
 Therefore, it makes sense that the deadlift could be a prime cause of hernias.
 After all, a great amount of strain can be placed on the abdominal wall, and this strain might tear open the tissues.
 There are different kinds of hernias, but surely, if anything can give you one, it is the deadlift.
-There is special danger, many people claim, during the negative phase of the lift, when you are returning the bar to the floor.
+Although there is no such thing as a 'deadlift hernia,' there is special danger, many people claim, during the negative phase of the lift, when you are returning the bar to the floor.
+Is this true?